Pop101/Tweets2Cash/README.md

 * [Config](#config)

 ## General info
 Trade stocks based on the sentiments of people's tweets!
+Inspired by [trump2cash](https://github.com/maxbbraun/trump2cash) bot, but using the German stock exchange and aiming towards more customization.
 Currently, Lemon offeres $10k in "Trial Money," so I encourage everyone to test out this script. <br><br>
 This is incredibly unreliable and not recommended if you're actually looking to make money.
 [Send me an email](mailto:contact@leibmann.org) or fork the project if you find better configuration options

 ## Technologies